mbelanger0/Computer-Architecture-FA25/Mini Project 1/README.md

 ## Goal

-Use an FPGA to change the colors of a set of RGB LEDs to cycles through 60 degree intervals of the colors on the HSV color wheel.
+Use the iceBlinkPico FPGA dev board to change the colors of a set of RGB LEDs to cycles through 60 degree intervals of the colors on the HSV color wheel.

 ## Implemnetations
 I created three different implementations